dini-ag-kim/avram/specification.md

 * to ignore subfield values (`ignore_subfield_values`)
 * to ignore order of subfields (`ignore_subfield_order`)

+### Value validation

+A value (given as string), is valid if it conforms to a definition (given as [field definition], [subfield definition], [indicator definition], [data element definition](#positions)):

+* if the definition contains key `pattern`, the value must match its regular expression.
+* if the definition contains key `positions`, the value must be [valid against its positions](#validation-against-positions).
+* if the definition contains key `codes`, the value must be [valid against its codelists](#validation-against-a-codelist)

+A value is always valid if the definition contains neither of keys `pattern`, `positions`, and `codes`.

+### Validation against positions

+A string value is valid against [positions](#positions) if all substrings defined by character positions of the positions are valid against the corresponding data element definitions.

+Note that substrings can be empty, for instance when the value is shorter than some character position.
+An empty substring can be valid, depending on the data element definition.

+Note that positions can recursively contain other positions via their data element definitions.

 ### Validation against a codelist

 A string value is valid against an [explicit codelist](#codelist) if the value is a defined code in this codelist.

-To check whether a string value is valid against a referenced codelist, the codelist is resolved with the codelist directory of the Avram schema.
+To check whether a string value is valid against a *referenced codelist*, the codelist is resolved with the codelist directory of the Avram schema.
 Applications MAY resolve referenced codelists against externally defined explicit codelists.
 If so, the application MUST make clear whether codelists defined in the codelist directory are overriden or extened.

-Validation can further be configured
+Validation can further be configured:

+* to not validate against codelists (`ignore_codes`)
 * to not validate against referenced codelists if the corresponding explicit codelist cannot be found (`ignore_unknown_codelists`)
 * to allow codes defined as deprecated in the subfield schedules or positions (`allow_deprecated`)